 American Curls are generally healthy cats who are not predisposed to any major genetic disorders, which is thanks to their large genetic pool with non-pedigree cats.
 They’re usually resilient, with well-muscled bodies and strong bones, although exactly how strong and resilient your cat will be will depend on its own line.
 Despite the Curl being a healthy breed, it’s important to remember that both mixed and pedigreed breeds are not shielded against developing certain health problems during their lifetime.

 One thing to note about the Curls is their ears as they require special care.
 While undeniably cute, curly ears need frequent but gentle cleaning to prevent infections.
 Regular cleaning is important because many Curls are born with narrowed ear canals which are prone to wax buildup.
 For this reason, it’s essential to examine your kitty’s ears every week to prevent or identify any ear problems.
 To clean your American Curl’s ears, use a damp cloth soaked in diluted vinegar.
-Simply mix one part vinegar with two parts warm water, soak a clean cloth and gently clean your pet’s ears.
+Simply mix one part vinegar with two parts warm water, soak a clean cloth and gently clean your cat’s ears.
 Do this at least once a week.
 If you notice that your cat’s ears are constantly getting wax buildup despite regular cleaning, talk to your vet and ask for advice.
+For a wider selection of choices, check out our cat ear cleaners guide.

 Like all cats, American Curls should be fed a high-quality cat food that is high in protein and relatively low to low in carbohydrates.
 All cats need at least 26% of protein in their diets, while kittens require a minimum of 30% of protein.
 When it comes to American Curls specifically, diet is no different – to be healthy, cat food should contain enough protein, fat and fiber, as well as all vitamins and minerals needed for feline wellbeing.
 Keep in mind that you should never overfeed your cat – like all breeds, American Curls are susceptible to obesity, heart disease and diabetes if they’re fed a high-calorie diet but are not exercised.

-Here are a few pointers to remmeber when purchasing food for your Curl cat:
+Here are a few pointers to remember when purchasing food for your Curl cat:

 - Look for animal protein – all cats are carnivores and Curls are no exception.
 Always stick to cat foods that contain plenty of quality animal protein first and foremost; chicken, turkey, fish, beef, pork and other meats are all good sources.